Yokosuka MXY-7 Ohka: Operational history

-The Yokosuka MXY7 Ohka was used mostly against U.S. ships invading Okinawa, and if launched from its mothership, could be effective because of its high speed in the dive.
+The Yokosuka MXY-7 Ohka was used mostly against U.S. ships invading Okinawa, and if launched from its mothership, could be effective because of its high speed in the dive.
 In the first two attempts to transport the Ohkas to Leyte Gulf using aircraft carriers, the carriers Shinano and Unryu were sunk by the U.S. submarines Archerfish and Redfish.

 Attacks intensified in April 1945.
-On 1 April 1945, six G4Ms attacked the U.S. fleet off Okinawa.
+On 1 April 1945 six G4Ms attacked the U.S. fleet off Okinawa.
 At least one made a successful attack; its Ohka was thought to have hit one of the 406 mm (16 in) turrets on the battleship West Virginia, causing moderate damage.
-Postwar analysis indicated that no hits were recorded and that a near-miss took place.
+Postwar analysis indicated that no hits were recorded and that there had been a near miss.
 The transports Alpine, Achernar, and Tyrrell were also hit by kamikaze aircraft, but it is unclear whether any of these were Ohkas from the other G4Ms.
 None of the G4Ms returned.

 The U.S. military quickly realized the danger and concentrated on extending their "defensive rings" outward to intercept the G4M/Ohka combination aircraft before the suicide mission could be launched.
-On 12 April 1945, nine G4Ms attacked the U.S. fleet off Okinawa.
+On 12 April 1945 nine G4Ms attacked the U.S. fleet off Okinawa.
 The destroyer Mannert L. Abele was hit, broke in two, and sank.
 Jeffers destroyed an Ohka with AA fire 45 m (50 yd) from the ship, but the resulting explosion was still powerful enough to cause extensive damage, forcing Jeffers to withdraw.
 The destroyer Stanly was attacked by two Ohkas.
 One struck above the waterline just behind the ship's bow, its charge passing completely through the hull and splashing into the sea, where it detonated underwater, causing little damage to the ship.
-The other Ohka narrowly missed (its pilot probably killed by anti-aircraft fire) and crashed into the sea, knocking off the Stanly's ensign in the process.
+The other Ohka narrowly missed, its pilot probably killed by anti-aircraft fire, and crashed into the sea, knocking off the Stanly's ensign in the process.
 One Betty returned.
-On 14 April 1945, seven G4Ms attacked the U.S. fleet off Okinawa.
+On 14 April 1945 seven G4Ms attacked the U.S. fleet off Okinawa.
 None returned.
 None of the Ohkas appeared to have been launched.
 Two days later, six G4Ms attacked the U.S. fleet off Okinawa.
 Two returned, but no Ohkas had hit their targets.
 Later, on 28 April 1945, four G4Ms attacked the U.S. fleet off Okinawa at night.
 One returned.
 No hits were recorded.